shinux/tears/README.md

 ![](https://github.com/shnode/tears/raw/master/demo.png)

-- tears keep simple and clean both in interface and backend, focus on content
+- tears keeps simple and clean both in interface and backend, focus on content
 - all backend code in one file to follow bottle's style
 - posts with raw markdown files, just back up `source` folder periodically
 - contains a `post_engine` which check markdown files and insert them into mongoDB